rust-lang-nursery/lazy-static.rs/README.md

 lazy-static.rs
 ==============

-A macro for declaring lazily evaluated statics in Rust.
+A macro for declaring lazily evaluated statistics in Rust.

 Using this macro, it is possible to have `static`s that require code to be executed at runtime in order to be initialized.